Pecnut/course-intro-to-cpp/README.md

 Your turn:
 * Change the code so it prints 2*x* instead.
 * Let *x* = 3.9.
 What do you expect to happen?
 What happens?
+* What happens if you forget to add the semicolon?

 Join in:
 ```c++